TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 ## Getting Started

 This python script can be used to search for EBs in a cluster or any region of the sky covered by TESS.
-It returns a graph and .dat document for each pixel that includes information of this CNN prediction
+It returns a graph and .dat document for each pixel, which include information about the CNN prediction on the light curve of the pixel.

 ### Prerequisites